-The list of regions and places are used e.g. for player’s region/place of birth or club’s address.
+The list of regions and places is used e.g. for the player’s region/place of birth or club’s address.
 A place may belong to a specific region.
 Regions and places are initially imported into COMET usually from an official source, and are always selected from a list.
 Some smaller countries do not use regions.

 8.2.
 Map View